NickxDxx/Robots/README.md

 Extreme testing, Starting program at the end of game. https://youtube.com/shorts/3hrlQzItkQw?feature=share

-Extreme testing, Starting program at needing recognize state, and keep playing. https://youtu.be/VjReNp9dM0g
+Extreme testing, Starting program at needing recognize state, finding its state and finishing game with brand new next game recontinue circle. https://youtu.be/VjReNp9dM0g

 Template matching (SIFT) with god like programing skills.